Sharmainne/CZSHS-LEIBNIZ-Team/README.md

     This gives key aspects of the CZSHS LEIBNIZ Team robot’s development.
 We delve into the robot's design, development processes, and technical specifications, offering insights into the robotic technologies that drive its autonomous capabilities.
 These technologies include object detection, real-time decision-making, sensor fusion, and machine learning algorithms, all of which form the backbone of a fully autonomous vehicle.
 Our project is more than just a robotic self-driving car; it is a vision for the future of robotics, where engineers are tasked with creating smarter, more efficient systems that can redefine how we interact with technology and the world around us.
 Through this work, we demonstrate our commitment to advancing the field of robotics and autonomous technology, striving to push the boundaries of what robots can achieve.

 # The Team
-    introducing the members of the Robotics Team of Cielito Zamora Senior High School—a group of highly motivated and forward-thinking students who are passionate about innovation, collaboration, and the future of technology.
-These individuals have dedicated their time, effort, and creativity to mastering the complexities of robotics, and together they represent the school’s commitment to excellence in science, technology, engineering, and mathematics (STEM)
+    Introducing the members of the Robotics Team of CZSHS—a group of highly motivated and forward-thinking students who are passionate about innovation, collaboration, and the future of technology.
+These individuals have dedicated their time, effort, and creativity to mastering the complexities of robotics, and together they represent the school’s commitment to excellence in Science, Technology, Engineering, and Mathematics (STEM)

 In the Following image are the pictures of the members of FUTURE ENGINEERS Team:
 - Juan Miguel C. Rabanal